ptarmiganlabs/butler-sos-docs/content/en/docs/concepts/sessions connections/_index.md

 {{< /notice >}}

 As long as a user uses the same web browser and doesn't use incognito mode or similar, the user will reuse the same session for all access to Sense.
-On the other hand: If a user uses different browsers, incognito mode or similar, multiple sessions will be registered for the user in question.
+On the other hand: If a user uses different browsers, incognito mode etc, multiple sessions will be registered for the user in question.
 There is a [limit to how many sessions a user can have at any given time](https://community.qlik.com/t5/Knowledge-Base/Increase-max-parallel-SessionCount-for-Qlik-Sense-end-user/ta-p/1717086).

 Mashups and similar scenarios where Sense objects are embedded into web apps may result in multiple sessions being created.
 Whether or not this happens largely depends on how the mashup was created.